-\begin{lem} The distribution of $\textsc{shape}\left(L^{(N)}_W\right)$ on $\cT_N$ is the same for any continuous distribution $F$ of the values of the associated white noise $W^{(N)}_k$. \end{lem} \begin{proof} The continuity of $F$ is necessary to ensure that the level set tree is binary with probability 1.
-By construction, the combinatorial level set tree is completely determined by the ordering of the local minima of the respective time series, independently of the particular values of its local maxima and minima.
-We complete the proof by noticing that the ordering of $W^{(N)}_k$ is the same for any choice of continuous distribution $F$. \end{proof}
+\begin{lem} The distribution of $\textsc{shape}\left(L^{(N)}_W\right)$ on $\cT_N$ is the same for any atomless distribution $F$ of the values of the associated white noise $W^{(N)}_j$. \end{lem} \begin{proof} The condition of atomlessness of $F$ is necessary to ensure that the level set tree is binary with probability 1.
+By construction, the combinatorial level set tree is completely determined by the ordering of the local minima of the respective trajectory, independently of the particular values of its local maxima and minima.
+We complete the proof by noticing that the ordering of $W^{(N)}_j$ is the same for any choice of atomless distribution $F$. \end{proof}